nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 ------------------------------------------------------------ | -----------------------------------------------------------------------------------------------------------------
-niis/xroad-security-server-sidecar:&lt;version&gt;-slim      | This is the base image of the Security Server Sidecar with the minimum required packages and configuration to function. niis/xroad-security-server-sidecar:&lt;version&gt;           | This image uses the slim as the base image and includes the packages that support [environmental monitoring](https://github.com/nordic-institute/X-Road/blob/develop/doc/EnvironmentalMonitoring/Monitoring-architecture.md), [operational monitoring](https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring) and [message logging](https://github.com/nordic-institute/X-Road/blob/develop/doc/DataModels/dm-ml_x-road_message_log_data_model.md). niis/xroad-security-server-sidecar:&lt;version&gt;-slim-fi   | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt;-slim but with the Finnish settings configuration included. niis/xroad-security-server-sidecar:&lt;version&gt;-fi        | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt; but with the Finnish settings configuration included.
+niis/xroad-security-server-sidecar:&lt;version&gt;-slim      | This is the base image of the Security Server Sidecar with the minimum required packages and configuration to function. niis/xroad-security-server-sidecar:&lt;version&gt;           | This image uses the slim as the base image and includes the packages that support [environmental monitoring](https://github.com/nordic-institute/X-Road/blob/develop/doc/EnvironmentalMonitoring/Monitoring-architecture.md), [operational monitoring](https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring) and [message logging](https://github.com/nordic-institute/X-Road/blob/develop/doc/DataModels/dm-ml_x-road_message_log_data_model.md). niis/xroad-security-server-sidecar:&lt;version&gt;-slim-fi   | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt;-slim but with the Finnish configuration settings included. niis/xroad-security-server-sidecar:&lt;version&gt;-fi        | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt; but with the Finnish configuration settings included.

-All of the images can act as a provider or consumer Security Servers, but some of the images have less features available.
+All of the images can act as a provider or consumer Security Servers, but the slim images have less features available.
 The images with a country code suffix (e.g., `-fi`) come with a country-specific configuration.
 The images without a country code suffix come with the X-Road default configuration.

 **Feature**                      | **Sidecar** | **Sidecar Slim** |
 ---------------------------------|-------------|------------------|